PythEch/PrivatePlus8/README.md

 ==========

-inpornito7 provides a better private mode for the iOS 7 Safari.
+inpornito7 provides a better private mode for the iOS 7 Safari. you can soon find it on cydia as PrivatePlus7.

 It lets you set wildcarded blacklist filters, automatically enables private mode in that tab when a tab goes in a website that's address matches a filter in the blacklist.